Breakout (video game): Development

-Bushnell offered the bonus because he disliked how new Atari games required 150 to 170 chips; he knew that Jobs' friend Steve Wozniak, an employee of Hewlett-Packard, had designed a version of Pong that used about 30 chips.
-Jobs had little specialized knowledge of circuit board design but knew Wozniak was capable of producing designs with a small number of chips.
-He convinced Wozniak to work with him, promising to split the fee evenly between them if Wozniak could minimize the number of chips.
-Wozniak had no sketches and instead interpreted the game from its description.
-To save parts, he had "tricky little designs".
-Near the end of development, Wozniak considered moving the high score to the screen's top, but Jobs claimed Bushnell wanted it at the bottom; Wozniak was unaware of any truth to his claims.
-The original deadline was met after Wozniak worked at Atari four nights straight, doing some additional designs while at his day job at Hewlett-Packard.
-This equated to a bonus of $5,000, which Jobs kept secret from Wozniak.
-Wozniak has stated he only received payment of $350; he believed for years that Atari had promised $700 for a design using fewer than 50 chips, and $1000 for fewer than 40, stating in 1984 that "we only got 700 bucks for it".
-Wozniak was the engineer, and Jobs was the breadboarder and tester.
-Wozniak's original design used 42 chips; the final, working breadboard he and Jobs delivered to Atari used 44, but Wozniak said: "We were so tired we couldn't cut it down".
+Bushnell offered the chip-reduction bonus because he disliked how contemporary Atari games routinely required between 150 and 170 chips on their printed circuit boards; he knew that Jobs' friend Steve Wozniak, an engineer at Hewlett-Packard, had previously designed a custom version of Pong that operated on approximately 30 chips.
+Jobs had little specialized knowledge of digital circuit board layout but knew Wozniak was skilled at drafting designs with low chip counts.
+He convinced Wozniak to collaborate with him, promising to split the entire fee evenly between them if Wozniak could successfully minimize the component count.
+Wozniak was given no formal schematic sketches and instead interpreted the game logic entirely from verbal descriptions.
+To economize on hardware parts, he implemented an array of customized circuit designs.
+Near the end of development, Wozniak contemplated positioning the high score display at the top of the monitor, but Jobs stated that Bushnell specifically wanted it at the bottom; Wozniak remained unaware of the truth of Jobs' claims.
+The four-day deadline was met after Wozniak worked at Atari for four consecutive nights, drafting additional schematic logic during his regular day job hours at Hewlett-Packard.
+His efficient hardware design resulted in a chip reduction bonus of $5,000, a reward that Jobs kept secret from Wozniak.
+Wozniak stated that he received a payment of just $350 for the work; he believed for years that Atari had promised only $700 for a layout using fewer than 50 chips, and $1,000 for fewer than 40, explicitly noting in a 1984 interview that "we only got 700 bucks for it".
+Throughout the endeavor, Wozniak served as the engineer, while Jobs functioned as the physical breadboarder and tester.
+Wozniak's initial schematic required 42 chips; the completed breadboard that he and Jobs submitted to Atari contained 44, with Wozniak noting: "We were so tired we couldn't cut it down".

-The simplicity of the game created a problem when the copyright filing was denied because it "did not contain at least a minimum amount of original pictorial or graphic authorship, or authorship in sounds" and Atari appealed.
-In Atari Games Corp. v.
-Oman, then Court of Appeals Justice Ruth Bader Ginsburg found that the work was copyrightable.
+The simplicity and abstract nature of the video game created legal complications when Atari's initial copyright registration filing was denied by the United States Copyright Office on the grounds that it "did not contain at least a minimum amount of original pictorial or graphic authorship, or authorship in sounds".
+Atari appealed the decision.
+In the appellate decision Atari Games Corp. v.
+Oman, then-Court of Appeals Judge Ruth Bader Ginsburg held that the work satisfied the legal standard for originality, affirming that Breakout was copyrightable.